AngelMunoz/Migrondi/README.md

 # Migrondi
 This is a pretty simple SQL Migrations tool that I've been live coding for the last week (Apr 6 - Apr 10) Migrondi provides a way to execute SQL migrations against a database

-> You don't need a dotnet project/toolchain etc to use this, if you are using node/java/python/ruby that's completely fine this project works directly with your database and you shouldn't even need to have .net installed at all
+> You don't need a dotnet project/toolchain etc to use this, if you are using node/java/python/ruby that's completely fine this project works directly with your database and you shouldn't even need to have .net installed at all.
+If you want a brief tutorial/explanation you can check this post in [dev.to](https://dev.to/tunaxor/migrondi-simple-sql-migrations-tool-30lm)

 ## Usage
 Grab the binary from the releases page or build from source